Facilities

 Facility Management

-From 2017 – 2022, the HCRF was managed by the School of Education and Human Development (SEHD) Research and Development Office under the direction of Dr. Richard Kreider (Executive Director) and Nicolaas Deutz, MD, PhD (Clinical Research Director).
+From 2017 – 2022, the HCRF was managed by the College of Education and Human Development (cehd) Research and Development Office under the direction of Dr. Richard Kreider (Executive Director) and Nicolaas Deutz, MD, PhD (Clinical Research Director).
 This included development of the Human Clinical Core service center that offers a number of clinical research services on a fee-for-service (FFS) basis for TAMU faculty and sponsors.
 In September, 2022, as part of the University’s new Path Forward realignment, the HCRF was transferred to TAMU Health under the leadership of Dr. Jon Mogford, COO and Sr. VP.
-The HCRF facility remains FFS with Dr. Kreider, on the faculty of the SEHD, directing the on-going service program supporting several external and internal research projects.
+The HCRF facility remains FFS with Dr. Kreider, on the faculty of the cehd, directing the on-going service program supporting several external and internal research projects.
 The new alignment with the TAMU Health Science Center provides greater opportunity to provide medical, nursing, and rehabilitation service support to the HCRF.
 The TAMU-HSC is composed of five schools: Dentistry, Medicine, Nursing, Pharmacy, and Public Health.
 Expanding and growing the utilization of the HCRF collaboratively within our Texas A&M University and System is a top priority.
 Further growing partnerships across the state and nation to advance science and health is a strategic goal.
 As part of this expanded effort, effective January 1, 2024, the HCRF will be housed under the direction of the Huffines Institute for Sports Medicine and Human Performance.
 This will expand university multidisciplinary efforts to conduct human performance and clinical research.
 The Aerospace Short Arm Centrifuge is administratively managed and directed by the College of Engineering in collaboration with the TAMU HSC, where it is included in the FFS catalog of offered services at the HCRF.

 Clinical Research Unit